roast-cms/link-tool/README.md

 > A Node.js API for managing affiliate links.

-This project creates an API service which will return a link (most likely a URL) in response to a key (could be another url) and parametres (like locale).
+This project creates an API service which will return a link (most likely a URL) in response to a key (could be another url) and parameters (like locale).
 You can use the returned URL to either create redirects (link cloaking) or to simply manage links the HTML of your blog, website, or a tool.
 This tools is currently in development -- see [releases](https://github.com/roast-cms/link-tool/releases).

 ## API: